vinceskahan/v5wiki/Raspberry-Pi.md

 ###Time###

 First, you simply must run NTP on the RPi.
-It is simply impossible to create a dependable data logging system without an accurate source of time.
+It is not possible to create a dependable data logging system without an accurate source of time.

 Second, the RPi does not have an onboard battery-powered clock.
 Instead, by default, the software is configured with a "fake clock" (Debian package `fake-hwclock`).
 The "fake clock" regularly records the time on the hard disk.
 When the RPi reboots after a power failure, it will read this time and simply resume from there.
 This time could be hours behind the real time, depending on how long the power was out.

 Meanwhile, if you are running weewx as a daemon, weewx will also start up and try to run with this seriously out-of-date time.
-When it comes time to store something in the database, it will either be stored under a too-old timestamp or there may already be a record for that timestamp (duplicate primary key), left over from before the power outage.
+When it then stores something in the database, it will either be stored under a too-old timestamp, or there may already be a record for that timestamp (duplicate primary key), left over from before the power outage.

 Eventually NTP starts up, finds an authoritative time source, then sets the time correctly, but this could take several minutes and, by then, the damage is done.